elliottminns/genetics/README.md

 ## Getting Started

 To get started, you must have Swift 2.2 or later.
+Go to [swift.org](https://swift.org/download/) to download the latest Development snapshot

 ## Hello World